Community Guidelines

 Touting and soliciting refer to the direct approach of individuals to offer a passenger service.
 This includes:

-• Harassment: Touting and soliciting are forms of unwanted behavior and can be considered as a form of harassment.
+Harassment: Touting and soliciting are forms of unwanted behaviour and can be considered as a form of harassment.

 It should be noted that it is not considered touting or soliciting when a driver approaches a person to inquire if they are waiting for a specific pre-booked service provided by a passenger vehicle.
 For example, hire vehicle drivers may hold a sign with the name of a passenger who has pre-booked their service.